howonlee/mertonon/essays/value.md

 - In order to deal with the internal representations, you need the chain rule and caching (reverse autodiff).
 - The iceberg of the price is in the internal representation of the vast chain of other prices that it takes to get to that individual price - from the commodities to the widget to the labor, these are all internal representations, not external ones.

-- Given that prices are a _data structure_, and given an adjustment algorithm for it, we claim that's all that is needed for a theory of value.
+- Given that prices are a data structure, and given an adjustment algorithm for it, we claim that's all that is needed for a theory of value, and that detailed discussion of algorithms, on computational or meat substrate, should be the subject of discussion.
 - This is because adjustment algorithms (learning algorithms) determine the data structures they work upon.

 - Renormalization group analysis of inequality and class is coming.